 Generally, medical facilities and home care organizations fill their psychiatric mental health nursing needs with psychiatric registered nurses (RNs) or psychiatric nurse practitioners (NPs).
 Psychiatric RNs generally need a bachelor's degree in nursing from an accredited college.
 In contrast, NPs, who diagnose patients and prescribe medications, are required to have a master's degree or higher.
 In addition to education, experience in psychiatric nursing is vital.
 Some schools also offer programming online.

-Some health facilities in need of psychiatric nurses may consider employing RNs or licensed practical nurses (LPNs) with a nursing associate degree or diploma and experience.
+Many health facilities in need of psychiatric nurses may consider employing RNs or licensed practical nurses (LPNs) with a nursing associate degree or diploma and experience.
 However, most employers prefer to hire psychiatric nurses who have at least a 4-year nursing degree.

 Bachelor of Science in Nursing

 At the undergraduate degree level, nursing students typically take one course in psychiatric nursing.
 They also gain general skills in nursing all age groups and study foundational sciences, such as anatomy, physiology, biology and chemistry.
 They also gain hands-on experience by participating in clinical rotations.
 Some common course topics might include:

 - Nursing ethics and professionalism

 - Professional nursing role

 - Informatics for patient-centered care

 Graduate mental health nursing students participate in clinical experiences, during which time they gain experience supervising, consulting and evaluating patients.
 These programs typically last around 2 years and provide students with advanced knowledge of drug therapy and psychiatric treatment methods for critical and chronic mental diseases.
 Some course topics might include: